Job Seeker Central: Top 10 Bloggers All Job Seekers Should Follow

 Why you should read her: Copeland specializes in brief, punchy meditations on certain aspects of our careers.
 That’s why her columns are perfect for busy professionals: You can read them quickly, and you’ll still walk away knowing a lot more than you did before.

 Copeland also has a knack for zeroing in on important issues that a lot of other writers don’t touch.
-Some of our favorite columns include “Money Matters,” in which she reminds employers that paychecks are terribly important, and “Are You an Expert at Job Hunting,” in which she reminds us all that hunting for a job actually requires a specific set of skills – much like any other job would.
+Some of our favorite columns include “Money Matters,” in which she reminds employers that paychecks are terribly important, and “Are You an Expert at Job Hunting,” in which she reminds us all that hunting for a job opportunity actually requires a specific set of skills – much like any other job would.

 9. Alexandra Levit